Amandalor97/deep-learning-challenge/README.md

 <ins>- What variable(s) are the target(s) for your model?<ins>

-Binary success rate (Yes/No).
+Binary success rate.
 We looked at the column 'IS _SUCCESSFUL', 1 is successful, 0 is unsuccessful.

 ![IS_SUCCESSFUL](https://github.com/user-attachments/assets/c0046000-c12d-4196-a5c2-d244b7c98780)